WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/beyondcorp/README.md

+## Introduction to BeyondCorp
+BeyondCorp is Google Cloud's zero-trust network security framework, enabling secure access to applications and resources without relying on traditional VPNs.

 # BeyondCorp Blueprint
 This blueprint simplifies the deployment and configuration of BeyondCorp resources in your cloud environment.

-## Introduction to BeyondCorp
-BeyondCorp is Google Cloud's zero-trust network security framework, enabling secure access to applications and resources without relying on traditional VPNs.
+This blueprint creates 4 different resources:

+<mark>Required APIs:</mark> Enables the required APIs in the specified GCP project.<br />
+- accesscontextmanager.googleapis.com: Manages Access Context Manager resources.<br />
+- cloudresourcemanager.googleapis.com: Manages GCP resources like projects and IAM policies.<br />
+- iap.googleapis.com: Enables Identity-Aware Proxy (IAP) functionality.<br />

+<mark>Access Level for Device Endpoint Verification:</mark> Enforces device-based security policies.
+Endpoint verification enforces devices to access resources, ensuring only secure devices are allowed.<br />
+<mark>Identity-Aware Proxy (IAP) backend:</mark> Configures a Compute Backend Service with IAP enabled (with OAuth2 credentials for authentication).<br />
+<mark>Identity-Aware Proxy (IAP) user:</mark> Grants the specified user access to IAP-secured resources. <span style="color: grey">Roles/iap.httpsResourceAccessor:</span> Allows users to access HTTPS resources protected by IAP.<br/>

+For more information, please look at this Google Cloud Communiity [Article](https://www.googlecloudcommunity.com/gc/Community-Blogs/Improve-the-security-of-your-Google-Workspace-Environment/ba-p/714629).

 ## Disclaimer
 - The present GCP Terraform Module in this project is set up and intended to be implemented in a FEDRAMP High environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.